mtollefsen/mtollefsen.github.io/_pages/home.md

 ## 2022
-### Overwatch League Data Cleaning and Analysis (January 2022 - March 2022)
+### Overwatch League (OWL) Data Projects (January 2022 - March 2022)
-Series of personal projects using Overwatch League (OWL) data, the purpose of which was to improve my experience in methods and technologies important for working with data.
-These include web scrapping, data cleaning, database organization, data visualization, and data analysis.
-Python and SQL were the primary languages used and Tableau was used for dashboarding.
+Series of personal projects using data from OWL.
+I chose to use OWL data because I have strong domain knowledge of the game and the league from playing on an Overwatch team in college.

+#### Overwatch League Data Cleaning and Organization
+- Cleaned and organized nearly 5 million rows of OWL data from 14 flat CSV files into a connected database of 7 tables using SQL.

+#### Liquipedia Web Scraping
+- Created a Python script that scrapped specific data on 373 professional OWL players with a ~98% success rate.

+#### OWL 2018 Rankings Dashboard
+- Visualized the Overwatch League's 2018 rankings in Tableau.

+#### The Assault on Assault: An Analysis of Overwatch's Most Despised Game Mode
+- Wrote an analysis of Overwatch's controversial gamemode Assault using Jupyter Notebooks, Python, and SQL.